 |ACT Score||Competitiveness||Admission Chances|

 You will need very good grades in high school to get into University of North Carolina School of the Arts.
 The average high school GPA of the admitted freshman class at University of North Carolina School of the Arts was 3.67 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #13 in North Carolina for highest average GPA.
 Even with a competitive GPA, admission to UNCSA will be challenging as the school denies more applicants than it admits.

 |3.50 to 3.75||24%||Avg +|

 80% of University of North Carolina School of the Arts freshman were in the top half of their high school graduating class.